Tipcat-98/redditpostsgw2tipcat/README.md

 It could also need something else, maybe make it reduce F1 to F4 shatter cooldowns when using Crescendo by a little?

 **Lively Lute** is a nice change and puts more emphasis on the healing theme, which is something Troubadour is clearly designed around.  <br>
-But, it lost its piercing quality, which I would argue was unnecessary due to it being quite short-range already.
+But it lost its piercing quality, which I would argue was unnecessary due to it being quite short-range already.

 **Harmonious Harp** is an okay change but in this current iteration, the optimal way to utilise it for DPS is to stow it once you get the buff.  <br>
 I personally do not mind this too much but I know that many people find it off-putting to have to stow for DPS. <br>